jeka-dev/demo-maven-jeka-quarkus/README.md

 jeka -r https://github.com/jeka-dev/demo-maven-jeka-quarkus.git -p
 ```

-This command can be run from any location on your host machine.
+This command can be run from any location on the host machine.
 The initial execution may take longer due to the
 compilation process.
 However, following runs will be as fast as lightning.

 ## Deal in IDE